|

 consult, to schedule a class, of because you want me to

-come and teach in hawaii), please do call, email, and
+come and teach in Hawaii), please do call, email, and

 repeat as needed.
 I do want to connect, but